-As discussed above under "Dividends and Dividend Policy", we do not currently intend to pay dividends.
-In the event that we do pay dividends, and subject to the discussion below under "-Passive Foreign Investment

-Company Rules", distributions paid on our Class A common shares, other than certain pro rata distributions of Class A common shares, will be treated as dividends to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
+As discussed above under "Item 8.
+Financial Information-A. Consolidated statements and other financial information-Dividends and dividend policy," we do not currently intend to pay dividends.
+In the event that we do pay dividends, and subject to the discussion below under "-Passive Foreign Investment Company Rules," distributions paid on our Class A common shares, other than certain pro rata distributions of Class A common shares, will be treated as dividends to the extent paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
 Because we do not maintain calculations of our earnings and profits under U.S. federal income tax principles, we expect that distributions generally will be reported to U.S. Holders as dividends.
-Subject to applicable limitations, dividends paid to certain non-corporate U.S. Holders may be eligible for taxation as "qualified dividend income" and therefore may be taxable at rates applicable to long-term capital gains so long as our Class A common shares are listed and trade on the or are readily tradable on another established securities market in the United States.
+Subject to applicable limitations, dividends paid to certain non-corporate U.S. Holders may be eligible for taxation as "qualified dividend income" and therefore may be taxable at rates applicable to long-term capital gains so long as our Class A common shares are listed and trade on Nasdaq or are readily tradable on another established securities market in the United States.
 U.S. Holders should consult their tax advisers regarding the availability of the reduced tax rate on dividends in their particular circumstances.